 V—Education

-The educational endeavor that Lewis sees as so problematic in The Abolition of Man is similar to what Oakeshott criticizes in rationalist education: the abandonment of training in traditional values and accumulated knowledge, which meant acquiring proper taste for what is good and grand, technique.
+The educational endeavor that Lewis sees as so problematic in The Abolition of Man is similar to what Oakeshott criticizes in rationalist education: the abandonment of training in traditional values and accumulated knowledge, which meant acquiring proper taste for what is good and grand, and replacing it with technique.
 Augustine had referred to the result of this traditional education as properly ordered affections, Plato and Aristotle as proper likes and dislikes.
 Lewis writes,

 For the wise men of old the cardinal problem had been how to conform the soul to reality, and the solution had been knowledge, self-discipline, and virtue.
 For magic and applied science alike the problem is how to subdue reality to the wishes of men: the solution is a technique; and both, in the practice of this technique, are ready to do things hitherto regarded as disgusting and impious.

 The training in mere technique to the abandonment of inculcation of traditional values results in an amoral practice of rationalist technique.
 Not only is such training immoral, but it leaves those so-schooled helpless when confronted with moral quandaries.
-In That Hideous Strength, the third installment of Lewis’s science fiction Ransom Trilogy published just two years after Abolition, Lewis describes the mind of one of the main characters, the sociologist Mark Studdock, as bereft of any good or useful thing by receiving a “modern education”, which Lewis means one animated merely by shallow rationalism.
+In That Hideous Strength, the third installment of Lewis’s science fiction Ransom Trilogy published just two years after Abolition, Lewis describes the mind of one of the main characters, the sociologist Mark Studdock, as bereft of any good or useful thing by receiving a “modern education”, by which Lewis means one animated merely by shallow rationalism.
 He writes,

 [I]n Mark’s mind hardly one rag of noble thought, either Christian or Pagan, had a secure lodging.
 His education had been neither scientific nor classical—merely “Modern.”
 The severities both of abstraction and of high human tradition had passed him by: and he had neither peasant shrewdness nor aristocratic honour to help him.